 Liverpool FC's four victories between 1977 and 1984 deserve special mention as the English club won its four trophies with essentially different teams.
 The Reds' European pedigree shone brightly again in 2005 when they battled back from 3-0 down to defeat AC Milan on penalties in what was perhaps the competition’s most exciting and memorable final.

 Real Madrid, Milan and FC Barcelona have been the most successful sides in the UEFA Champions League, winning the competition three times.
-Madrid are also the most successful side overall with nine triumphs, followed by seven for Milan, five for Liverpool and Bayern, four for Ajax and Barcelona.
+Madrid are also the most successful side overall with ten triumphs, followed by seven for Milan, five for Liverpool and Bayern, four for Ajax and Barcelona.
 Madrid also hold the record for final appearances, with 12.
 Milan's 2002/03 success came after a marathon 19 games from the third qualifying round of the competition all the way to their penalty shoot-out success against Juventus in the final.